react-native-webrtc/handbook/docs/guides/basic-usage.md

 As mentioned above we're going for the approach of offering both video and voice by default for good reasons.

-This will allow you to enable and disable video streams while a call is active.
+That will allow you to enable and disable video streams while a call is active.

 ```javascript
 let sessionConstraints = {